yuxin-miao/VE477_Algorithms_Intro/Algo&Data_Stuct.md

 - merge sort
 - Quick sort

+### Counting inversions

+1. divide into 2 sets
+2. in each set, recursively count the number of inversions
+3. sort each sort
+4. when merge, as need to compre the number, could get the number

 ## Sorting

 A sorting algorithm that is based on pairwise comparisons mush use $\Omega (NlogN)$ operations to sort in the worst case